shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 ## Installing

 Copy TrimuiUpdate_installMinUI.zip and TrimuiUpdate_uninstallMinUI.zip to the root of your stock SD card.
-Copy everything else onto your custom SD card.
-(If you are using a single SD card, copy everything onto it.)
+Copy the contents of SDCARD onto your custom SD card.
+(If you are using a single SD card, copy everything onto it instead.)
 Add your roms to the Roms folder in the corresponding console folder.
 Insert your stock SD card into the device, power it on, navigate to FILE, and open TrimuiUpdate_installMinUI.zip.
 Once completed, power off the device, eject the stock SD card, insert your custom SD card, and power the device back on.
 (Unless you're using a single SD card.)
-Wecome to MinUI!
+Welcome to MinUI!

 ## Features